OpenArabicPE/slides/2020-oib-forschungstage/2020-01-24-catch-me-if-you-can_notes.md

 ## 1. only a small number of nodes is of relative importance

 - common to all social networks
+    + nodes cluster into communities with
+    + core nodes for each cluster and
+    + nodes connecting communities (in-betweenness centrality)
 - centrality measured in in-degree (number of edges connecting to a node) and weight of the edges connecting nodes
 - Out of a total of 465 different periodical titles, 421 or c.
 90% were referred to by only a single journal.
 344 periodicals are only mentioned in a single issue and 335 in a single article.
 - 44 core nodes: periodicals referenced in more than one journal